 The difference between good and great is a very personal decision.
 Sure it has to do with your understanding of music and guitar playing, but really great guitar playing is more than just technique.
 As I mention on my what makes a great guitar player page, it’s more than any one thing.

 And the guitar player can’t do it by themselves.
-It takes the support and skill of the band behind.
+It takes the support and skill of the band behind them.
 It takes a great song with a great arrangement.
 A great band can make a good guitar player sound better than they are.
 If the band knows how to build around the solo, the guitar player can make something simple sound very good.
 That same simple part can be a train wreck if the band is not supporting the guitarist.

 Playing Surf Guitar